ercanbeyen/banking-application/README.md

 - Customer can buy and sell foreign currency to the bank through current accounts at the specified buying and selling rates.
 - Customer can perform transactions within daily transaction limits and may pay transaction fees for some transactions.
 - Customer can create one-time or regular transfer orders to transfer money at future dates.
+- Customer is obliged to comply with the agreements s/he has approved.

 ### Additionals
 - Scheduled tasks run while application is running.